West Wickham: Buses

 West Wickham is served by several Transport for London buses connecting it with areas including Beckenham, Bromley, Croydon, Hayes, Penge, Sydenham and Thornton Heath.
 Services include routes, 119 (which runs 24/7), 138, 194 and 352.
-While Superloop London Superloop SL5 will not stop in West Wickham it will stop near to the town's boundary at both Westmoreland Road, BR2 and Bethlem Royal Hospital, BR3.
+While Superloop London Superloop SL5 does not stop in West Wickham it stops near to the town's boundary at both Westmoreland Road, BR2 and Bethlem Royal Hospital, BR3.

 Sport and leisure

 West Wickham has a non-League football club Glebe F.C. who play at Oakley Road.

-West Wickham is home to GF Team Brazilian Jiu Jitsu martial art centre at 11-13 Ravenswood Crescent, BR4 0JH.
+West Wickham is home to GF Team Brazilian jiu-jitsu martial art centre at 11-13 Ravenswood Crescent, BR4 0JH.

 West Wickham is home to Beccehamians RFC a rugby union club founded in 1933 which plays competitive rugby at Sparrows Den at the bottom of Corkscrew Hill.

 Other clubs nearby include Croydon RFC (formerly Shirley Wanderers), a club that currently competes in Surrey 1, that has a rugby pitch used often for county matches.